 We recommend racking the beer to a keg while fermentation is still active and there is still fermentable extract remaining.
 At this point, the beer temperature should be approximately 5-6C.
-Once your beer's gravity is approximately 1.5 Plato above your expected final gravity, rack the beer into a CO2 purged keg.
+Once your beer's gravity is approximately 1 Plato above your expected final gravity, rack the beer into a CO2 purged keg.
+Be careful not to rack too early, as you don't want to carry too much yeast into the lagering keg, which can result in autolysis and accelerated flavor loss.
 Filling the keg full to the rim of the opening with sanitizer before pushing it out with CO2 is essential for removing as much oxygen as possible.
 After flushing the keg you want to fill the keg as close to the brim as possible with the incoming beer; however, this can be limited by the length of the gas dip tube.
 If the beer level is above the level of the dip tube, then beer will be forced out the spunding valve during carbonation and you will also be left with more headspace in the keg than is optimal.
 An effective trick is to cut the gas dip tube short, so that the beer can safely fill the keg nearly to the brim.
 After racking, attach a pressure relief valve (spundapparat, but commonly called a spunding valve) set to 0.8 bar.
-You can now continue dropping the temperature approximately 0.5C per day, but may want to hold the beer at 3C until final gravity is reached - this may take a couple weeks.
-At that point, you can continue dropping the temperature until you hit -1C, where the beer should be held for 2-4 weeks.
+You can now continue dropping the temperature approximately 0.5C per day, but may want to hold the beer at 5C until final gravity is reached if you are not familiar with your yeast strain and are unsure if it will reliably ferment lower.
+If you know your yeast will work colder, continue dropping until you hit 2-3C.
+Once the beer is fully attenuated, hold it at 2-3C for at least another 2 weeks to drop clear.
 Make sure that your lagering keg is capable of sealing without internal pressure, otherwise the carbon dioxide will leak out and oxygen will leak in!
 If none of your kegs are capable of this, try seating the lid by pressurizing the keg to 0.3 or 0.4 bar after filling it.
+This is just one possible fermentation schedule; we encourage you to experiment and find the schedule which works best for your system and chosen yeast strain.